US mid-term elections 2018: Can we tell yet who has the edge?

 Set aside all the poll numbers, economic figures and expert analyses.

-Who has their finger on the pulse of the political climate better than the politicians themselves?
+Who has their finger on the pulse of the political climate better than anyone?
+Probably the politicians themselves.

-They're the ones whose names are on the ballots, and they're the ones who will be out of a job or, perhaps, serving in a congressional minority if a wave hits.
+They're the ones whose names are on the ballots, and they're the ones who could be out of a job if a wave hits.

-Facing the prospect of embarrassing electoral defeat or the loss of congressional agenda-setting ability and plum committee seats in a mid-term wave, some politicians may opt to ease into early retirement or get a head-start on colleagues searching for post-public-service gainful employment.
+Facing the prospect of embarrassing electoral defeat, some politicians may opt to ease into early retirement or get a head-start on colleagues searching for post-public-service gainful employment.

 "We know historically that open seats are more difficult to defend," says Skelley.
 "And because they're more difficult to defend, that gives the party that doesn't control them a better shot."

 A look at modern retirement trends shows a mixed picture.
-There were years, such as 2006 and 2014, with no apparent correlation between retirements and ballot-box results.
 The retirement figures in 2010 gave little hint of the carnage in store for Mr Obama's party.